Samsung has officially unveiled the Galaxy Note 9 following months of leaks of rumours, many of which were on the money.

-Here are all the leaks and speculation surrounding the 2018 Galaxy Note 9, rumoured to be codenamed "Crown".
+Here are all the specifications, features and confirmed details for the 2018 Galaxy Note 9.

 - Be the first to hear about Samsung Galaxy Note 9 deals on Mobiles.co.uk - Carphone Warehouse

 The Samsung Galaxy Note 9 was announced during the company's Unpacked event on 9 August 2018 in New York, with pre-orders starting 10 August in both the UK and US and availability from 24 August.